dbiir/rainbow/rainbow-core/README.md

 do not need to evaluate the real seek cost of HDFS.

 POWER seek cost function is generally good enough for layout optimization.
-You can get the usage information about seek cost evaluation by:
+For full usage information:
 ```
 rainbow> SEEK_EVALUATION -h
 ```

-If you want to use SIMULATED seek cost function, you have to perform seek evaluation of different seek distance and save to result in a .txt file like [this](https://github.com/dbiir/rainbow/blob/master/rainbow-layout/src/test/resources/seek_cost.txt).
+If you want to use SIMULATED seek cost function, you have to perform seek evaluation of different seek distance and save the result in a seek_cost.txt file like [this](https://github.com/dbiir/rainbow/blob/master/rainbow-layout/src/test/resources/seek_cost.txt).
 The first like is seek distance interval (in bytes), and each following line contains the seek distance (in bytes) and the seek cost (in milliseconds).